RECALL OF METFORMIN EXTENDED RELEASE

 Food and Drug Administration (FDA)recommended that some makers of metformin extended release remove some of their tablets from the U.S. market.
 This is because an unacceptable level of a probable carcinogen (cancer-causing agent) was found in some extended-release metformin tablets.
 If you currently take this drug, call your healthcare provider.
 They will advise whether you should continue to take your medication or if you need a new prescription.

-Grapefruit is a healthy source of nutrients, but it also contains compounds that can affect the way some medications work.
-However, there is currently no evidence to suggest that eating grapefruit can affect the use of metformin.
+Grapefruit contains compounds that can affect the way some medications work.
+However, there is currently no evidence to suggest that eating grapefruit can affect metformin for diabetes and other conditions.

 Doctors prescribe metformin as a first-line treatment for people with type 2 diabetes.
 Metformin works by helping to lower a person’s blood sugar levels.
 Doctors sometimes also recommend metformin treatment for people with polycystic ovary syndrome.